Himansa747/lakinduakash.github.io/README.md

 @import url('https://unpkg.com/primer/build/build.css');
 ```

-You are, of course, welcome to remove it or replace it with another framework.
+You are, of course, always welcome to remove it or replace it with another framework.
 Just bear in mind that the HTML that your website came pre-packaged with references multiple Primer "utility classes" to define things like column widths, margins, and background colors.

-You also have the option to add on to and extend Primer's styles by adding custom CSS to your `/assets/styles.scss` Sass stylesheet.
-By editing this file, you can customize your website's color scheme, typography, and more.
+You also have the option to add on to and extend Primer's styles by adding a custom CSS code to your `/assets/styles.scss` Sass stylesheet.
+By editing this file, you can customize your website's color scheme, typography, and many more.

 ## License